mku11/Salmon-Vault/javafx/project/README.txt

 Alternatively you can build from the command line: gradlew.bat build -x test --rerun-tasks

+To refresh developement packages make sure you delete the salmon packages in the cache:
+C:\Users\<username>\.gradle\caches\modules-2\files-2.1\com.mku.salmon.*
+Then refresh the gradle dependencies from the IDE or from command line.

 To package the app build the artifacts from Intellij IDEA.